Billerica

 The W1DC callsign was transferred to MMRA as MMRA/1200 Radio Club, with W1USN as trustee.

 As part of the transfer, the 1200RC gave MMRA a number of upgrades that were purchased but never implemented.
 The new repeater was built over the winter 2021-22 and was installed on April 22, 2022.
-As of this date, Billerica is fully integrated into the MMRA network.
+The entire site was relocated on November 19, 2025 and a 220 repeater was added.

 • Kenwood TKR-750 repeater